transreductionist/proper_nouns/README.md

         - The solution is: `[ 127.0.0.1, 123.4.5.6 ]` for the IP Addresses.
         - For the person's name it should find `[ Bob ]`.

+And as is often the case with simple questions, a less than simple solution.
 Use any python packages you find useful, and any data structures/print statements, etc. to demonstrate the results.

 Provide a general discussion for any kind of weaknesses with the approach that you use as well as general thoughts about the problem.
 I'd like to see discussion about how you would approach testing this